 Goal One: Improving Topic Maintenance

-Audrey will improve her pragmatic language by accomplishing the following: a) identifying appropriate vs inappropriate behaviors/topics, b) initiating a conversation topic of her choice/another person’s choice c) taking 5 social turns on a topic of her choice and a topic of another person’s choice with 4 of 5 accuracy in structured activities, independently.
+Audrey will improve her pragmatic language by accomplishing the following: a) expected versus unexpected behaviors/topics, b) initiating a conversation topic of her choice/another person’s choice c) taking 5 social turns on a topic of her choice and a topic of another person’s choice with 4 of 5 accuracy in structured activities, independently.

 Goal Two: Identifying Expected Versus Unexpected Behaviors

-Baker will identify appropriate versus inappropriate behaviors and topics with 4 out of 5 accuracy in structured activities with 2-3 clinician prompts (visual/verbal).
+Baker will identify expected versus unexpected behaviors and topics with 4 out of 5 accuracy in structured activities with 2-3 clinician prompts (visual/verbal).

 These terms are taught by the Social Thinking camp, you can find more information here.